Skip to main content

 2. Engage a QSA early (Level 1) → Don't wait until assessment time

-3. Establish quarterly ASV scanning → Required for all merchants
+3. Establish quarterly ASV scanning → See the vendor comparison above

 See Also